 The first is P.E.
 Dance Night, an event where students perform a dance learned during our dance unit for all the other grades and parents at Open House.
 For P.E.
 Dance Night, students learn dances that are culturally-focused and coincide with the curriculum at their grade level.

 Our second P.E. department event is Sports Day.
 This is an all-day event, where we open up our entire campus to a variety of track and field events for the students to compete in.
 Parent volunteers join us on campus to help record scores, keep the kids hydrated, and assist with our ribbon ceremony.

 The kindergarten and 1st Grade physical education program emphasizes fun with movement.
-Students learn a variety of skills and games designed to improve their movement skills and fitness level during their daily classes.
+Students learn a variety of skills and games designed to improve their movement skills and fitness level during their classes.

 Students focus on developing their skills in the following areas: